Our History

 SFI Voluntary Verification Process

-Up to this point, verification of actual performance by SFI Participants was “first-party” through self-reporting of progress.
-In other words, it was based on the assurances of the company itself that it was in fact managing in accordance with the SFI Principles.
+At the outset of the SFI Program, verification of actual performance by SFI Participants was “first-party” through self-reporting of progress.
+In other words, it was based on the “good faith” assurances of the company itself that it was in fact managing in accordance with the SFI Principles.
+Furthermore, the individual reports member companies were required to submit to AF&PA each year were strictly confidential.
 This created challenges with the program’s credibility.

 Voluntary certification was rapidly adopted, with some 700,000 acres going through third-party verification in the first year.
 By the end of 2002, over 96 million acres were certified.
 By 2004, the number of acres independently certified under the SFI program surpassed 100 million.